Manuel Pellegrini returns to Premier League as West Ham United manager

 The 64-year-old Chilean left Chinese Super League outfit Hebei China Fortune on Saturday and replaces David Moyes, who left the club last week after guiding them to a 13th-placed finish in the league.

+“I know that this league is very good and it’s not easy to do it, but I think that working together with the owners, the technical staff and the fans, we have an important power and can think about reaching important targets.”

-“I am delighted to welcome Manuel Pellegrini to West Ham United.
-He is one of the world’s most respected football coaches and we look forward to working with him,” West Ham joint-chairman David Sullivan said in a statement on the club website.
+West Ham joint-chairman David Sullivan said in a statement http://www.whufc.com/news/articles/2018/may/22-may/manuel-pellegrini-confirmed-west-ham-united-manager that the club was looking forward to working with one of the “most respected” coaches in the world.

-“It was important that we appointed someone with knowledge and experience of the Premier League, who already has an understanding – not only of the teams and players we face – but of West Ham United and our ambitions.”
+“It was important that we appointed someone with knowledge and experience of the Premier League, who already has an understanding… of West Ham United and our ambitions.”

 Former Villarreal, Real Madrid and Malaga boss Pellegrini returns to England two years after leaving City, who he led to the Premier League title and a League Cup triumph in 2014.